Nathan-Zacharjak/Leetcode/README.md

 - You might not be able to sort the final string if it involves editing an input string, but instead, just sort the order of the characters you input into it!

+# 2217.
+Find Palindrome With Fixed Length
+## Size of 1st half, rounded up!
+- You can get the first half of a string rounded down easily, just take the first size/2 characters!
+- But for rounded up, so 5/2 = 3, then you need to take the first (size + 1)/2 characters!
+- E.g. int size = 5; int sizeOf1stHalf = (size + 1) / 2;

+## String numbers
+- Only use string numbers when necessary!
+Keeping numbers as numbers when they can fit in a long long is normally faster than string operations!

+## Non-string integer reversal
+- You can use /= 10 and % 10 to reverse an integer if it is small enough to fit in an int!
+- No need to turn the int into a string!
+- This only works if you know the number of digits in the number to start with!
+Because you need to check if it has an even or odd number of digits!